-Smugglers' adventure programs expand to include aerial trekking and tree and wall climbing.
-With the addition of two aerial trekking courses as well as tree and artificial wall climbing, ArborTrek Canopy Adventures at Smugglers' has established an adventure hub that serves all ages on the wooded mountainside where the popular 8-line ArborTrek Zip Line Canopy Tour has been drawing visitors since 2010.
+Treetop Obstacle Course and belayed tree climbing.
+With the addition last summer of two aerial trekking courses as well as belayed tree climbing, ArborTrek Canopy Adventures at Smugglers' has established an adventure hub that serves all ages on the wooded mountainside where the popular 8-line ArborTrek Zip Line Canopy Tour has been drawing visitors since 2010.

-The Treetop Obstacle Course will have over 30 elements divided into two aerial courses – the Apple Creek Course that serves ages 4 and up and The Back Forty Course that serves ages 8 and up.
-Following the completion of a ground school, trekkers can explore the courses that feature wobbly bridges, balance beams, zip lines, swinging beams, suspension bridges, rope swings, and more connecting tree platforms anchored 3 to 25 feet above the ground.
+The Treetop Obstacle Course has over 60 elements divided into two aerial courses – the Apple Creek Course that serves ages 4 and up and The Back Forty Course that serves ages 8 and up.
+Following the completion of a ground school, trekkers explore the courses that feature wobbly bridges, balance beams, zip lines, swinging beams, suspension bridges, rope swings, and more connecting tree platforms anchored 3 to 25 feet above the ground.

-The new ArborTrek climbing program blends new belay technology with innovative climbing holds that make tree climbing easy and tree-friendly.
-In addition to tree climbs, a climbing wall offers a variety of routes ranging from easy to challenging.
+The ArborTrek climbing program blends new belay technology with innovative climbing holds that make tree climbing easy and tree-friendly.
 Each of these exciting outdoor experiences are designed to challenge, educate, entertain and inspire while creating unforgettable memories for each participant.

 Smugglers' Notch Resort, an Environmental Leader!
-Smugglers' recently completed its second solar project, a solar farm consisting of 35 solar trackers.
-The solar farm is about a mile from the resort on Edwards Road, just past the entrance to the ArborTrek Zip Line Canopy Tour.
-The resort's first entry into solar power generation occurred in 2007, when a small solar project for hot water heating was installed on the roof of one of the North Hill’s Tamaracks buildings.
+Over the last two years, Smugglers' has developed additional solar projects.
+In May 2012, a solar farm consisting of 35 solar trackers was constructed about a mile from the resort on Edwards Road, just past the entrance to the ArborTrek Zip Line Canopy Tour.

 Each of the solar trackers measures 22 x 14 feet, includes 20 solar panels, and is controlled by trackers with GPS and wireless technology.
 This technology, which was manufactured in Vermont, adjusts the panels' orientation and angle to the sun, maximizing their efficiency.
 The trackers are also designed to help shed snow in the winter.